 So, is it simply a question of matching the bpm to the speed you want to run?

 No, there’s more to it than just that.
 A song can have other psychological effects.
 For instance, hearing your own national anthem might make you dig a bit deeper and run faster, just because of the associations it has with you.
 Similarly, tunes that are associated with heroism or hard work can trigger a direct response in the body.
 The classic example, which was used by many sports teams in the build up to big games, is “Eye of the Tiger” from the Rocky movies.
-It’s hard not to form a mental picture of Rocky Balboa running up steps and punching people!
-Even a song with a relatively slow tempo can work - anyone who has watched Chariots of Fire will probably be inspired by the theme tune, even though it’s quite gentle on the ear, because it’s associated with grace and effort and never giving up.
+Even a song with a relatively slow tempo can work – anyone who has watched Chariots of Fire will probably be inspired by the theme tune, even though it’s quite gentle on the ear, because it’s associated with grace, effort and never giving up.

 Elite athletes aren’t allowed to listen to music during competition races.
 Do you think they’d run even faster if they could?